ni/niveristand-python/docs/api_reference/datatypes.rst

     * (int, float): all valid values.
     * bool: True (1.0), False (0.0)

-   Non-float values will be converted to their closest floating-point representation.
+   Non-float values are converted to their closest floating-point representation.
 Scientific notation is supported.

     Examples: